Azeved00/.files/home-manager/modules/eww-bar/readme.md

 This is flake is only for development purposes
 It will eventually be merged with the root flake

+find way to not have to reset shell on each change

 # Todo

 ## Widgets